openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 than the other values specified.
 If the `key` specified does not exist a new key will be generated.
 If the `key` provided exists the Edge Router will use it and the other fields will be **regenerated and overwritten** as necessary, if the filesystem is writable.

-The Ziti Controller edge enrollment signer (`edge.enrollment.signingCert`) will issue a client and server certificate during enrollment.
+The Ziti Controller Edge enrollment CA (`edge.enrollment.signingCert`) will issue a client and server certificate during enrollment.
 These are written to the file paths specified in the `identity` configuration section at the same time.

 #### Router Configuration Reference